-III.
+IV.
 Distribution of Funds

-An allocation of \$22,881,887 in federal funds is anticipated to be received for the FY 2022 LCDBG Program.
+An allocation of \$22,000,000 in federal funds is anticipated for the FY 2026 LCDBG Program.
 Using this amount, the following table shows how the total funds will be allocated among the various program categories.
 Any increase or decrease in actual allocation amounts will be applied to the public facilities category of funding.

-Of the total CDBG funds allocated to the State, up to \$100,000 plus three percent will be used by the Office of Community Development to administer the program and to provide technical assistance.
+Of the total CDBG funds allocated to the State, up to \$100,000 plus three percent will be used by the OCD-LGA to administer the program and to provide technical assistance.

-The creation and retention of permanent jobs is critical to the economy of the State of Louisiana; therefore, \$3,000,000 will be allocated specifically for economic development projects.
-Additionally, \$1,500,000 will be set aside for the Demonstrated Needs program, and \$200,000 will be set aside for the Sustainable Water Management Consolidation (SWMC) Planning Grant program.
-Public facilities applications will be funded with the remaining LCDBG funds.
+The creation and retention of permanent jobs is critical to the economy of the State of Louisiana; therefore, \$2,000,000 will be allocated specifically for economic development projects.
+Additionally, \$6 million will be set aside for the Clearance Program, \$2 million will be set aside for the Make a Difference Program and the remaining funds from the allocation will be directed towards the Public Facilities Program.
+These programs are discussed in detail in the subsequent sections.
 Any of the funds set aside for non-public-facilities programs, which are not utilized/obligated may be transferred to the public facilities category between five and eleven months following the beginning of the State's program year with the Department of Housing and Urban Development (HUD).
-These non-public-facilities program if deemed necessary.
+These non-public-facilities program funds may also be transferred to any established LCDBG program if deemed necessary.

-The chart on the following page shows the anticipated FY 2022 LCDBG allocation and distribution of funds.
+The chart on the following page shows the anticipated FY 2026 LCDBG allocation and distribution of funds.